yymo10/cpp_cgi/README.md

 - **Session Management**: Generate and manage session IDs to maintain session state across requests.
 - **Request Handling**: Retrieve values from either GET or POST requests based on the current request method.

+## About the source code
+### CGI Class Description

+This CGI class is written in C++ and offers basic CGI (Common Gateway Interface) processing capabilities for web applications.
+By using this class, you can easily handle GET or POST requests from web forms and manage session IDs.
+Below is an overview of each method in the class.

+### Constructor
+- `CGI()`: Automatically generates a session ID when an instance of the class is created.

+### Methods
+- `parseQueryString()`: Parses GET parameters from the URL's query string and returns them in a `std::map<std::string, std::string>` format, allowing access to query parameters as key-value pairs.
+- `parse_post_data()`: Reads POST data from the standard input and returns it in a similar `std::map<std::string, std::string>` format.
+- `POST_(std::string param)`: Retrieves the value of a specified POST parameter.
+Undefined behavior if the parameter does not exist.
+- `GET_(std::string param)`: Retrieves the value of a specified GET parameter.
+Returns an empty string if the parameter does not exist.
+- `REQUEST_(std::string param)`: Determines whether the request is a GET or POST using the `REQUEST_METHOD` environment variable and retrieves the parameter value accordingly.
+- `GenerateSessionId()`: Randomly generates a session ID.
+This ID serves as a consistent identifier for a user throughout their visit to the site.
+- `SESSION_ID()`: Retrieves the current session ID.

+### Usage Example
+This class is useful for handling user input and managing sessions in web applications.
+For instance, when a user submits information through a form, this class can be used to parse and process the data.
+Additionally, the session ID can be used to identify a user's session for authentication or state management purposes.

+### Notes
+- The `parse_post_data()` method uses `std::cin` to read POST data, so it only works in a CGI environment.
+- The `POST_` method can result in undefined behavior if the key is not found, so it's important to either verify the key's existence beforehand or implement proper exception handling in actual use.
+- The `SESSION_ID` method only returns the value if the session ID is not empty, but it's unlikely to encounter a situation where a session ID has not been generated.

+This class provides a foundation for developing CGI-based web applications in C++, making it easier to process form data and manage sessions.

 ## Usage

 ### Including the Library